Providing a FREE U.S. Army Board Study Guide and resources for Army Soldier and NCO Boards and SGT / SSG Promotion Boards since 1999

-Prep for Basic
+Prep for Basic Training

-The ArmyStudyGuide.com Prep For Basic Training Section is an online resource for those that are preparing to attend U.S. Army Basic Training.
+ArmyStudyGuide.com Prep For Basic Training Section is an online resource for those

-Don't go to basic unprepared.
-If you are currently enrolled in the Delayed Entry Program (DEP), you are highly encouraged to take advantage of the training and knowledge offered by the highly qualified Noncommissioned Officers involved in that program along with taking the time to prepare on your own time by studying the information contained within these pages.
+Don’t go to basic unprepared.
+If you are currently enrolled in the Delayed Entry Program (DEP), you are highly encouraged to take advantage of thet training and knowledge offered by the highly qualified Noncommissioned Officers involved in that program along with taking the time to prepare on your own time by studying the information contained within these pages.

 Basic Training Timeline: